Findependum/findependum.github.io/README.md

 ## For crypto investers
-:confused: Do you buy crypto investment signals via Telegram?
+:confused: Do you buy crypto investment signals via Telegram?<br>
 :confused: Are you unsure about the real quality of these signals?

 ### Findependent bot